-What Job Seekers Need to Know About the UK Maritime Industry in 2025
+What Job Seekers Need to Know About the UK Maritime Industry

 Jake Appleton • October 29, 2025

-The UK maritime industry is entering a transformative phase in 2025, propelled by decarbonisation targets, technological innovation and a wave of public-private investment.
+The UK maritime industry is entering a transformative phase, propelled by decarbonisation targets, technological innovation and a wave of public-private investment.
 Although the sector faced headwinds in recent years, including a sharp contraction in 2023, the outlook now points to modest recovery and meaningful long-term growth.
 As the industry shifts, the demands on the workforce are changing too.
 For jobseekers, whether actively looking or simply open to opportunity, this means both challenge and potential.

 At Meritus we specialise in matching high-calibre talent with sectors where regulated, mission-critical skills matter.
 While our core focus lies in aerospace, defence and space, the patterns we see (digital-tech disruption, skills shortage, sustainability focus) are very familiar across adjacent industries, including maritime.